There is a crack, a crack in everything. That’s how the light gets in.

 Do you have a sliding scale if I can’t afford the full fee?

-Depending on availability, I may have some room in my practice for clients with a reduced fee, which I evaluate on a case-by-case basis.
+Depending on availability and financial need, I may be able to accommodate clients with a reduced fee.
+I evaluate this on a case-by-case basis.

 Do you offer Telehealth?